mbaumer/us_hep_funding/docs/_states/FL.md

 <a name="FL-02"></a>
 [Back to top](#top)
 ## FL-02 -- Rep. Neal Dunn (R)
+### Committees
+Neal Dunn is the #21 Republican on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $12,527,999.45 in SC HEP grants.